 Your doctor may ask you to fast for 8 to 12 hours before drawing your blood.
-That means you will have to avoid eating or drinking anything other than water during that time.
+That means you will have to avoid eating or drinking anything other than water.

 However, recent studies suggest that fasting is not always necessary, so follow your doctor’s instructions regarding your particular health concerns.

-In general, a total cholesterol level greater than 200 milligrams per deciliter is considered high.
-However, safe cholesterol levels may vary from person to person based on health history and current health concerns, and will be best determined by your doctor.
+A total cholesterol level greater than 200 milligrams per deciliter is considered high.
+However, safe cholesterol levels may vary from person to person based on health history and current health concerns and will be best determined by your doctor.

 Your doctor will use your lipid panel to make a diagnosis of hyperlipidemia.